mjoyner1029/Property/README.md

-# PropertyPilot
+# Asset Anchor

-PropertyPilot is a full-stack SaaS property management platform for landlords and tenants.
+AssetAnchor is a full-stack SaaS property management platform for landlords and tenants.
 It supports recurring rent payments, real-time messaging, maintenance tracking, onboarding flows, and admin tools.

 ## Features